Battle of Shelon: Battle

+the Prince, others wished to follow the King of Lithuania."
+The "best people", referring primarily to the boyars, were accused of "having brought the Grand Prince to Novgorod".

+According to the Moscow chronicle compilation of 1479, more than 12,000 Novgorodians were killed.
+However, this figure is considered to be an exaggeration.
+The source also places the size of the Novgorodian army at 40,000, and although there is uncertainty over this figure, it is likely that the Novgorodians enjoyed numerical superiority over the grand prince's forces.
+An additional 1,700–2,000 were taken prisoner.
+The number of losses on the Muscovite side is unknown.

 Aftermath

+Novgorod signed the Treaty of Korostyn, which required it to recognize itself as a patrimony of the grand prince.
+It also gave up attempts to "surrender" itself to Lithuania and was prohibited from inviting Lithuanian princes.
+In addition, Novgorod recognized the exclusive right of the Russian metropolitan to appoint its archbishop, and thus the independence of Novgorod was severely restricted, although it retained its autonomy and republican government.

-On 24 July Ivan III executed the Novgorodian commander, Dmitry Isaakovich Boretsky, one of the Boretsky clan which, led by Marfa Boretskaya, had championed the city's opposition to Moscow.
-In the longer term, the defeat at Shelon severely weakened the Novgorodian Republic.
-According to some sources, Ivan III confiscated significant amounts of land from the archiepiscopal administration and several of the largest monasteries immediately after the battle (although most sources date these confiscations to 1478), thus weakening the independence of the Novgorodian church.
+On 24 July, Ivan III executed the Novgorodian commander, Dmitry Boretsky, a member of the Boretsky clan, which, led by Marfa Boretskaya, had championed the city's opposition to Moscow.
+In the longer term, the defeat at Shelon severely weakened Novgorod.
+According to some sources, Ivan III confiscated significant amounts of land from the archiepiscopal administration and several of the largest monasteries immediately after the battle, although most sources date these confiscations to 1478.
+These measures weakened the independence of the Novgorodian archbishopric.
 He also returned to the city several times in the 1470s and arrested important boyars or entire boyar clans.
-However, he only took direct control of the city-state in January 1478 after further strained relations with Archbishop Feofil and Novgorodian boyars led him to send his armies against the city in the winter of 1477–1478.
+However, he only took direct control of the city-state in January 1478 after further strained relations with Archbishop Feofil and the Novgorodian boyars led him to send his armies against the city in the winter of 1477–1478.
+The incorporation of Novgorod marked an important step in Moscow's process of establishing dominance over the Russian lands.